-Also, since 2024 when the U.S. Supreme Court overturned the so-called Chevron deference approach to applying federal regulations, there have been questions about the extent to which federal courts will follow federal tax regulations.
-While state courts are not bound by this ruling, nevertheless, they may follow the federal court treatment of federal tax laws-even when it conflicts with federal regulations.
+Also, since 2024 when the U.S. Supreme Court overturned the so-called Chevron deference approach to applying federal regulations,9 there have been questions about the extent to which federal courts will follow federal tax regulations.
+While state courts are not bound by this ruling, nevertheless, they may follow a federal court's treatment of federal tax laws-even when it conflicts with federal regulations.